-- Vegetable and seed oils (especially safflower oil, sunflower oil, soybean oil, cotton seed oil and corn oil) – as well as processed foods that contain them – are often a major source of omega-6 PUFAs in modern Western diets.14 We recommend minimizing these vegetable and seed oils because they are highly processed.
+- Vegetable and seed oils like safflower oil, sunflower oil, soybean oil and cottonseed oil – as well as processed foods that contain them – are often a major source of omega-6 PUFAs in modern Western diets.14 We recommend minimizing these oils because they are highly processed.
 However, the science on the health risks or benefits is inconclusive.
 You can learn more in our guide to vegetable oils.

-Although alpha-linolenic acid can be converted to EPA and DHA in your body, the conversion isn’t very efficient.17
+Your body can convert alpha-linolenic acid to EPA and DHA, but in most people this conversion isn’t very efficient.17

 Achieving a balance of omega-3 and omega-6 fatty acids might also be important.